Your browser is no longer supported. Please upgrade your browser to improve your experience.

 In late 2011, Steve stepped in to provide part-time support for Carbon Conversations at Climate Outreach, and stayed on as a volunteer.
 At the same time he trained as a Domestic Energy Assessor and in 2013 began working for a local family firm carrying out energy assessments on new dwellings, and advising architects and builders.
 Now semi-retired, he continues to work part time as both a volunteer with Climate Outreach and as an energy assessor.

-Alastair is Climate Visuals Advisor.
+Alastair is the Climate Visuals Manager.
 With a background in photojournalism, he is particularly interested in how you tell stories through photography, and how viewers interact with photographs.

 Prior to joining Climate Outreach Alastair was a picture editor at The Times and The Sunday Times newspapers, working on domestic and international news photography.
 Before this, he trained in photojournalism at the London College of Communication and worked as a newspaper photographer.